Cascoda/cascoda-sdk/ocf/README.md

 The `apps` subdirectory contains a collection of OCF based example applications.

-`ocf-cli-light` is an OCF light server that can be used to control a lamp.
+`ocf-light` is an OCF light server that can be used to control a lamp.
 Pin 15 is mapped to the value of the `oic.r.switch.binary` resource hosted at `/binaryswitch`.
 The application also presents a `oic.r.light.dimming` resource hosted at `/dimming`.
 This resource does not control anything, it is there strictly to help with certification.
 The application is compiled with OCF security enabled, and it can be onboarded using JustWorks.

-Besides the standard OpenThread CLI, `ocf-cli-light` also has several custom commands used to control the application.
+Besides the standard OpenThread CLI, `ocf-light` also has several custom commands used to control the application.

 - `ocflight set-switch`, followed